 The Track view displays the clip at the new starting time.

 Moving, Copying, Pasting and Deleting Audio Clips

 Clips can be cut, copied, pasted, and deleted with Edit menu commands, or moved and copied with drag-and-drop techniques.
-For more information, see "Arranging" on page 203 for details.
+For more information, see "Arranging" on page 183.

 Audio Scaling